coeykee/Java-Practicals/Assignments/AssignmentList.md

-<b>Minimum 15 experiments should be conducted based on above topics and covering following
+#Minimum 15 experiments should be conducted based on above topics and covering following
-list.
-At least two experiments should be conducted on each unit in the syllabus.</b>
+#list.
+At least two experiments should be conducted on each unit in the syllabus.

-<ol><li>
-Create a class called Employee that includes three pieces of information as instance variables- first name, a last name and a monthly salary.
+1. Create a class called Employee that includes three pieces of information as instance variables- first name, a last name and a monthly salary.
 Your class should have a constructor that initializes the three instance variables.
 Provide a set and a get method for each instance variable.
 If the monthly salary is not positive, set it to 0.0.
 Write a test application named EmployeeTest that demonstrates class Employee's capabilities.
 Create two Employee objects and display each object's yearly salary.
 Then give each Employee a 10% raise and display each Employee's yearly salary again.

-</li><li>
-Create class SavingsAccount.
+2. Create class SavingsAccount.
 Use a static variable annualInterestRate to store the annual interest rate for all account holders.
 Each object of the class contains a private instance variable savingsBalance indicating the amount the saver currently has on deposit.
 Provide method calculateMonthlyInterest to calculate the monthly interest by multiplying the